datapanelcorp/patspeak/README.md

 If you place any of these files **next to your tests**, PATSpeak will run them automatically:

 - `pat_start.pat` (once, before first test in that folder)
-- `pat_transition.pat` (Runs **before AND after** each test; consecutive duplicates skipped)
+- `pat_transition.pat` (runs **before and after** each test; consecutive duplicates skipped)
 - `pat_end.pat` (once, after last test in that folder)

-Hook scripts are ignored during folder discovery (they won’t appear as “tests”), but can still be run explicitly.
+Hook scripts are ignored during folder discovery (they won't appear as "tests"), but can still be run explicitly.

 ### Suppressing hook result files